DataBiosphere/terra-cli/README.md

-  group      Manage groups of users. gsutil     Call gsutil in the Terra workspace. nextflow   Call nextflow in the Terra workspace. notebook   Use AI Notebooks in the workspace. resolve    Resolve a resource to its cloud id or path. resource   Manage resources in the workspace. server     Connect to a Terra server.
+  group      Manage groups of users. gsutil     Call gsutil in the Terra workspace. nextflow   Call nextflow in the Terra workspace. notebook   Use GCP Notebooks in the workspace. resolve    Resolve a resource to its cloud id or path. resource   Manage resources in the workspace. server     Connect to a Terra server.